 When thinking about how to inspire and motivate your target audience, you need to clearly define your marketing message and consider what your clients or customers would really connect with.

-In order to develop a marketing strategy that suits your brand, your motivation is always the first step in the process.
-So think about what is meaningful to you and how you can use that to connect with others.
+In order to develop a marketing strategy that suits your brand, motivation is always the first step in the process.
+Think about what is meaningful to you and how you can use that to connect with others.